hull museum quarter

 Climb aboard at the Streetlife Museum of Transport and enjoy all the sights, sounds and smells of the past.
 Experience 200 years of transport history as you walk down a 1940s high street, board a tram, or enjoy the pleasures of our carriage ride or vintage car ride.

-Arctic Crossair
+Arctic Corsair

 Come aboard Hull’s last surviving sidewinder trawler, and let the crew take you on a guided tour.
-You’ll hear all about life at sea and the dangers deep sea trawler men faced in the Icelandic fishing grounds.
+You’ll hear all about life at sea and the dangers deep-sea trawler men faced in the Icelandic fishing grounds.

 Hull & East Riding Museum

 In the Roman galleries, discover stunning mosaics, such as the Rudston Charioteer Mosaic, as well as objects from ritual and daily life in Roman Britain.
-Upstairs, the mezzanine houses treasures of the medieval period from the Anglo-Saxon to the English Civil War.
-Highlights include Anglo-Saxon burial assemblages, the Skerne Sword and medieval gaming boards.